SMTG-Bham/doped/docs/Tips.rst

 Layered / Low Dimensional Materials
 --------------------------------------
 Layered and low-dimensional materials introduce complications for defect analysis.
-One point is that typically such lower-symmetry materials exhibit higher rates of energy-lowering defect reconstructions (e.g.
-`4-electron negative-U centres in Sb₂Se₃ <https://doi.org/10.1103/PhysRevB.108.134102>`_), as a result of having more complex energy landscapes.
+One point is that typically such lower-symmetry materials exhibit higher rates of energy-lowering defect reconstructions (e.g. `4-electron negative-U centres in Sb₂Se₃ <https://doi.org/10.1103/PhysRevB.108.134102>`_, `vacancies in low-dimensional chalcogenides <https://arxiv.org/abs/2401.12127>`_ etc), as a result of having more complex energy landscapes.

 Another is that often the application of charge correction schemes to supercell calculations with layered